 Introduction

 Intuiface's infrastructure requirements are quite flexible.
-As a result, multiple usage options are available, enabling selection of the one most appropriate for a given set of IT restrictions and preferences.
-The following four scenarios are examples of possible Intuiface usage models, from the most open model (where all Intuiface cloud-based services are used) through the most closed model (where none are used).
+As a result, multiple usage options are available, enabling the selection of the most appropriate approach for a given set of IT restrictions and preferences.
+The following three scenarios are examples of possible Intuiface usage models, from the most open model (where all Intuiface cloud-hosted services are used) to the most closed model (where none are used).

 Full Cloud

-Use Intuiface Cloud Storage or a private Amazon S3 bucket to store published Intuiface experiences.
-(Intuiface projects are referred to as “experiences”.)
-All Intuiface cloud services such as remote experience deployment onto Player as well as Intuiface Analytics are available.
+Use Intuiface Cloud Storage to store published Intuiface experiences - Intuiface projects are referred to as “experiences” - and Headless CMS.
+All Intuiface cloud services, such as remote experience deployment onto Player as well as Intuiface Analytics and Headless CMS, are available.

 No Experience Publishing

-Experiences are not published to the Intuiface Cloud, an Amazon S3 bucket, or an FTP/FTPS server.
+Experiences are not published to the Intuiface Cloud.
 Intuiface experiences are either deployed manually or via in-house automated means.
-All devices running Composer and Player have at least occasional access to the Internet, so their licenses can be checked and renewed when required.
+All devices running Composer, Player, or a web-deployed experience have at least occasional access to the Internet, so their licenses can be checked and renewed when required.
 Players can use Intuiface Analytics; locally stored data points are sent to the Analytics server when Player has access to the Internet.
+Experiences can also still access and use Headless CMS content stored on Intuiface Cloud.

 Offline

-Intuiface experiences are managed using a LAN file system and deployment onto Player is an in-house responsibility.
-(With Players offline, it is not possible to remotely deploy to them or manage them).
-Also unusable is Intuiface Analytics and any of the cloud-hosted social media platforms supported by Intuiface.
+Intuiface experiences are managed using a LAN file system; deployment onto Player (Windows version only) is an in-house responsibility.
+(With Players offline, it is not possible to remotely deploy or manage experiences).
+Also unusable are Intuiface Analytics, Headless CMS, and any of the cloud-hosted social media platforms supported by Intuiface.
 Intuiface’s offline licensing option is also required, involving manual license requests submitted to Intuiface Technical Support.
-All in all, about 80% of Intuiface capabilities will be accessible.
+All in all, about 70% of Intuiface capabilities will be accessible.
+(Still impressive by any measure!)

 Comments